Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 ## Handle Event Hubs exceptions

 All Event Hubs exceptions are wrapped in an [EventHubError][EventHubError].
 They often have an underlying AMQP error code which specifies whether an error should be retried.
-For retryable errors (ie. `amqp:connection:forced` or `amqp:link:detach-forced`), the client libraries will attempt to recover from these errors based on the [retry options][AmqpRetryOptions] specified when instantiating the client.
-To configure retry options, follow the sample [Client Creation][ClientCreation].
+For retryable errors (ie. `amqp:connection:forced` or `amqp:link:detach-forced`), the client libraries will attempt to recover from these errors based on the retry options specified when instantiating the client:
+* `retry_total`: The total number of attempts to redo a failed operation when an error occurs
+* `retry_backoff_factor`: A backoff factor to apply between attempts after the second try
+* `retry_backoff_max`: The maximum back off time
+* `retry_mode`: The delay behavior between retry attempts.
+Supported values are 'fixed' or 'exponential'

+To configure retry options, follow the sample [client_retry][ClientCreation].
 If the error is non-retryable, there is some configuration issue that needs to be resolved.

 The recommended way to solve the specific exception the AMQP exception represents is to follow the [Event Hubs Messaging Exceptions][EventHubsMessagingExceptions] guidance.